The third Saturday of January is celebrated as National Tulip Day in the Netherlands.

 I ask Ms Ollongren why the day is special for the Netherlands.

 “First of all, National Tulip Day is always a special day.
 Secondly, we’re now president of the European Union and Amsterdam is hosting meetings of the European Union.
 And we have a special tulip, which we call the Spinoza Tulip.
 Spinoza, of course, is a famous philosopher, born in Amsterdam – an important person for democracy and for freedom.
-All of these things together makes it a very important day for Amsterdam,” she answers.
+All of these things together make it a very important day for Amsterdam,” she answers.

 But what if people can’t be in Amsterdam in mid-January, where can visitors see tulips?